marcopeocchi/yt-dlp-web-ui/README.md

 ## Docker install
 ```
-// download the yt-dl build and put it in the lib folder
+// download the yt-dl build and put it in the lib folder and make it executable

 mkdir downloads